RadMousa/RadwaMo-Data-Analysis-Portfolio/excel.md

 ---

-## 👥 Creating Age Categories
+## Creating Age Categories

-The original dataset had a numerical age column, I created an age category column using the **IFS()** function to group customers into Young Adults, Adults, and Seniors.
+The original dataset contained a numerical age column.
+I created an age category column using the **IFS()** function to group customers into Young Adults, Adults, and Seniors.

-This made it easier to compare sales across different age groups in PivotTables and charts.
+This made it easier to compare sales across different age groups using PivotTables and charts.

 ---

-## 💰 Creating Calculated Columns
+## Creating Calculated Columns

 The original dataset did not contain a commission value, so I created a new Commission column to calculate the commission earned on each sale.